CodingItWrong/outsidein.dev/docs/next-steps.md

 ## Agile Methodology
 This book has contained a brief introduction to agile development practices, but it hasn't gotten into the broader scope of doing agile as a team.
 There are many books on agile development; here are two I would recommend.

 [*Extreme Programming Explained*][xp-explained] is by Kent Beck, the creator of Extreme Programming, one of the early agile methodologies.
-Beck is also the creator of Test-Driven Development.
+Beck is also the creator of test-driven development.
 Unlike some other agile methodologies, Extreme Programming is not agnostic about technical practices.
 This is important because you can't deliver reliable software on a regular basis without technical processes to keep the software reliable and development speed consistent. *Extreme Programming Explained* also gets into the big-picture values behind Extreme Programming, such as the fact that humans have limited capacities and we should design software practices that acknowledge and support that, rather than deny it.

 [*The Nature of Software Development*][nature-sw-dev], by Ron Jeffries, is a recent attempt to restate the values and priorities of agile development in a methodology-agnostic way.
 Rather than teaching a complex approach, it draws out common principles.